 Hockey Restraining Line

 On the outside of the face-off circle, you will be able to find two pairs of markings known as the hash marks.
 Typically the hash marks are red in color, on either side of the face-off circle and parallel to the goal line.
 The restraining lines are different from the hash marks.
 The restraining lines can be found on the inside of the circle, rather than the outside.
-In each face-off circle, there are four "L" shaped markings in the center of the area.
+In each face-off circle (besides the center circle) there are four "L" shaped markings in the center of the area.
 The restraining lines are only two inches wide and less than four feet by three feet long.
 Similar to the hash marks, they are usually marked in the color red.
 The color red is very easy to see and identify when on the ice.

 It is typical for centers to take the face-offs for their respective teams.
 When the centers are taking the face-off, they are required to properly position themselves behind the restraining lines.
 In order to avoid being called for a penalty, each center needs to position their feet on either side of the restraining lines that are parallel to the side boards.
-Contact with the lines is allowed, however As the player approaches the face-off spot, the toe of their blade is not permitted to cross over the restraining lines that are perpendicular to the sideboards.
+Contact with the lines is allowed, however.
+As the player approaches the face-off spot, the toe of their blade is not permitted to cross over the restraining lines that are perpendicular to the sideboards.
 If a player doesn't comply with the position or face-off procedures, it will result in a face-off violation.
 The referees are carefully watching for this violation.
 The restraining lines are designed for players inside the face-off circle in order for both teams to have a fair chance of winning the possession.

 When does a face-off occur?